IBM-Cloud/docs-services/services/DreamFace/index.md

 * **User Interface** - to industrialize and simplify the creation of beautiful, complex user interfaces for multiples screens
 * **Back-End Data Integration** - to integrate backend services via codeless and secure intregration of virtually any API or back-end data source

-DreamFace empowers developers with a powerful development studio offering editors for creating Views, API Services, Scripts, Pages Templates, Menus and Styling to name a few.
+DreamFace helps developers with a powerful development studio offering editors for creating Views, API Services, Scripts, Pages Templates, Menus and Styling to name a few.
 Developers focus their development on creating a compelling user experience leveraging team skills and creating reusable components that can be used to assemble different applications.

-DreamFace is built on the MEAN Stack, MongoDB, ExpressJS, Angularjs and Nodejs.
+DreamFace is built on the MEAN Stack, MongoDB, ExpressJS, Angularjs/Angular Material and Nodejs.

 DreamFace applications are: